The Big Money Wine Myth

 Posted by Keith Wallace

 Several studies have been released recently that call into question a basic premise of wine buying.
 Most wine drinkers assume that the more expensive a bottle is, the better it tastes.
-This is a myth long been questioned by several wine academics.
+This is a myth long questioned by several wine academics.

 Pricing is divorced from the quality of taste in the wine industry.
-Wine prices are determined by production costs, scarcity and branding, just like any other retail product.
+Wine prices are determined by production costs, scarcity, and branding, just like any other retail product.
 There is a difference between a great wine and an expensive tasting one, and that’s an important distinction.

-One study published a few years ago in the Proceedings of the National Academy of Sciences showed that one’s enjoyment of wine is affected directly by it’s price tag.
+One study published a few years ago in the Proceedings of the National Academy of Sciences showed that one’s enjoyment of wine is affected directly by its price tag.
 A group of casual wine drinkers were given several wines to try and rate them according to how delicious they were.

 Higher the Price, Higher the Rating

 The more expensive the bottle, the better rating it received.
 That is what one would expect.
-However, their is a catch: the wines were exactly the same; the only difference was the quoted price of the wine.
+However, there is a catch: the wines were exactly the same; the only difference was the quoted price of the wine.
 Participants ranked a $45 Cabernet Sauvignon higher than the same wine priced at $5.

 People Prefer Lower-Cost Wines